 In rare cases, some people have experienced an allergic reaction to bedbug bites.
 Anyone who has an allergic reaction to them should certainly seek immediate medical help.
 If bitten, the bite should be washed carefully with soap and water.
 People who suffer from itching and irritation from bites should not scratch.
 Instead, they should use over-the-counter creams and antihistamines.
 These products can help minimize itching and irritation.
 Warm compresses held against the skin can also help ease irritation.
 If the wound shows any signs of infection, seek emergent healthcare treatment.
 Signs of infection may include tenderness or pain around the wound and discharge, especially if it is yellow, white or green in color.

 If anything, one of the most common fears people have is whether or not their friends and neighbors will find out that they have a problem.
 Admitting that one’s home is infested with any type of bug is embarrassing, but admitting that the bug is a blood-sucking night-crawler is perhaps most embarrassing.
-Many people are ashamed to admit they have bedbugs because they are worried about being stigmatized as dirty or low-class.
+Many people are ashamed to admit they have bedbugs because they are worried about being stigmatized as dirty.